StarvingMarvin/cashflow/README.md

 ## Usage

-Program takes input file as parameter
+At its simplest, program takes input file as parameter

     > cashflow input-file

-if none given, stdin is read.
+if no file given, stdin is read.

+Here is full list of potions:

+    -s MONTH  --start-month=MONTH  Starting month for estimate.
+Defaults to current month.
+    -e MONTH  --end-month=MONTH    Ending month for estimate.
+Defaults to Dec -y        --year-end           Generates seed for next year file using data from current year -h        --help               Prints this help message

+Where MONTH is in same format as in input file that is `Jan` to `Dec`

 ## Input format